rikeyone/mini-os/README.md

 ```
 # Advance Info

-MiniOS kernel support list: linux-4.0/linux-4.9
+MiniOS kernel support list: linux-4.0/linux-4.9.

-MiniOS busybox support list: busybox-1.24.0/busybox-1.30.0
+MiniOS busybox support list: busybox-1.24.0/busybox-1.30.0.

-Default verion is the newest version of each module, if you can use other versions to build,
+If you want to build the specific versions of kernel or busybox, just export env variables
-just export env variables to change kernel and busybox version to build, such as:
+to change kernel and busybox version to build, such as:

 ```
 export BUSYBOX=busybox-1.30.0
-export LINUX_KERNEL=linux-4.9
+export LINUX_KERNEL=linux-4.0
 ```
+If no env variable is exported, the script will use default versions to build.